Skip to main content

 Preparation

-• Blood tests to check baseline values
+• Blood tests to check blood counts, clotting factors, electrolytes, and kidney function

 During Treatment

-• Each session takes 2-4 hours
+• Each session often takes 2-4 hours

-• You lie in a bed/recliner
+• You lie in a bed or recliner

 Treatment Schedule